ECSTeam/hm-forwarder-tile/README.md

 ## Supported Versions

-This version of the tile is compatable to PCF 1.11.
+This version of the tile is compatable with PCF 1.11.

 ## More Information